ritabc/twg/notes.md

 Looking at code, we don't expect to have race condition

 But we show in the tests by explicitly testing for it that it exists

+# Comparing Objects for Equality (package compare)
+- Two objects with same field values but different adddresses can still be considered equal with == operator
+- Structs with func fields cannot be compared
+- Unless using reflect.DeepEqual
+- Can use golden files to easily create the 'want' variable, for instance comparing large files/amounts of data.
+Human-eye check the golden file, then compare to the output

+# Helper comparison functions (package alert)
+- For example, when testing http responses, we don't want to recreate entire page/response -- if the footer changes and the footer has nothing to do with our test, we don't want to rewrite the entire test -- so, write helper function to check for different things within our html functions
+- Other situations which could use helper comparison funcs:
+-- verify specific field in struct is set
+-- verify json response has specific subset of data

+# Building things with helper functions
+- Candidate for helper function: db setup (package helper)